CSUChico-CSCI340/CSCI440-DNS-Name-Resolution-Engine-IPC/README.md

 valgrind ./multi-lookup text1.txt text2.txt ...... textN.txt results.txt
 ```
 Valgrind should report that you have freed all allocated memory and should not produce any additional warnings or errors.
 You can write your code in any environment you like.
-But you have to make sure that your programs can be compiled and executed on Ubuntu 16.04.
+But you have to make sure that your programs can be compiled and executed on Ubuntu.

 ## References
 Refer to your textbook and class notes for descriptions of producer/consumer and reader/writer problems and the different strategies used to solve them.
 The Internet is also a good resource for finding information related to solving this assignment.

 You may wish to consult the man pages for the following items, as they will be useful and/or required to complete this assignment.
-Note that the first argument to the "man" command is the chapter, insuring that you access the appropriate version of each man page.
+Note that the first argument to the "man" command is the chapter, ensuring that you access the appropriate version of each man page.
 See example *man man* for more information.

 * man 3 pthread_mutex_init